golioth/docs/docs/cloud/1-services/4-lightdb-stream/3-querying-data.md

 ]
 ```

-We are gonna be improving the query interface over time, but we believe that users will be able to build powerful queries with the current feature set.
+Users are able to build powerful queries using this query interface, and the feature set is constantly being improved.